 Sometimes owners and managers think they can “do it all” and fail to take advantage of — or even become aware of — surrounding talent.
 Other times they are reluctant to reach out, frightened of giving up power or too focused on their ego to tap the skills latent in others.

 Blocking the skills and ideas of employees can lead to the loss of the best talent.
-“Creative, ambitious employees will leave the company to find other positions,” says Richard Avdoian, an employee development consultant in metropolitan St. Louis (www.richardavdoian.com).
+“Creative, ambitious employees will leave the company to find other positions,” said Richard Avdoian, an employee development consultant in metropolitan St. Louis.
 “They want to enhance their own skills, and if they are not encouraged to do that, they will seek other employment.”

-Great managers pursue the gold hidden in every employee, says Avdoian.
+Great managers pursue the gold hidden in every employee, said Avdoian.
 “Tapping the gifts and talents of the employees can make any business flourish.”

 Bonus tip: Establish an awards system for the best ideas that contribute to business profit.

 5) Do you take a personal interest in your employees?

 Your employees are human beings with varied talents and needs, not cogs in the profit machine.
 Taking a genuine interest in their lives will foster their loyalty and pay rich dividends.

 “Discover the hidden talents of your employees and use them,” said Avdoian.
 “Employees who realize they are valued as people will be vested in giving back to the company.
 Even if those individuals need to leave some day because there is no spot for them to be promoted, they will be ambassadors for your business.”